ChangLabUcsf/ndx-electrical-stim/NEXTSTEPS.md

 and provide feedback and request changes, if any.

-15. When your pull request is merged, a new repository, called ndx-current-stim-feedstock will be created in the nwb-extensions GitHub organization and you will be added as a maintainer for that repository.
+15. When your pull request is merged, a new repository, called ndx-electrical-stim-feedstock will be created in the nwb-extensions GitHub organization and you will be added as a maintainer for that repository.

 ## Updating Your Published Extension

-1. Update your ndx-current-stim GitHub repository.
+1. Update your ndx-electrical-stim GitHub repository.

 2. Publish your updated extension on PyPi.

-3. Fork the ndx-current-stim-feedstock repository on GitHub.
+3. Fork the ndx-electrical-stim-feedstock repository on GitHub.

 4. Open a pull request to test the changes automatically.
 The technical team will review your changes shortly after and provide feedback and request changes,